Online issues and worries: online bullying

 - Change your privacy settings and keep your details private.

-- Look after your mental health – don't blame yourself and try some self-care.
+- Look after your mental health – don't blame yourself and try some self-care by doing other things that you enjoy too.

 When to talk to the police